Keppra (Levetiracetam)

 What If You Miss a Dose?

 If you miss a dose, contact your doctor for guidance.
-Do not take a double dose to make up for the missed one, as this may increase your risk of side effects.
-Try to take Keppra at the same time each day to maintain consistent levels in your body.
+Do not take a double dose to compensate for a missed one.

 Available Tablet Strengths